Another bank switch deal has launched, this time offering £175 for switching.

 That leaves either the Select or Reward account.
 The Select account is free to use and a good choice if you just want to get the bonus.

 However if you’ve got a couple of spare Direct Debits, adding them to the Reward account will earn you £4 a month.
 You’ll get another £1 for using your Natwest app each month.
 Deduct the £2 a month fee and you’ll earn £3 a month, or £36 a year.
 It’s not the highest paying account out there, but worth nabbing if you are going to use RBS.

 Is it worth switching to Natwest?

 Though I expect a number of you will be ruled out as you got the free cash from previous RBS or Natwest offers, anyone eligible should certainly consider it.

-Not only can you get the free switching cash, but you’ll get £36 a year with the Rewards account and access to the Digital Regular Saver which pays 3.04% on £50 a month (max of £1,000 overall).
-In total you could be up £200 over 14 months (assuming you start the switch mid-September).
+Not only can you get the free switching cash, but you’ll get £36 a year with the Rewards account and access to the Digital Regular Saver which pays 3.82% on £150 a month (on a max of £1,000 overall).

 Are there better switching offers

 If you’re a repeat bank switcher then you might only be able to pick one or two options, but for complete newbies I’d actually look elsewhere – at least to start.
 That’s because other banks are offering £175 and you’ll get the money much faster.
 In fact, you might be able to get cash at other banks and then switch for the RBS offer.

 Here’s everything you need to know about all these different bank switching deals.